 Use Minimum Parking Spaces Required 1.
 Single family residence / Accessory dwelling units 2 spaces / dwelling unit 2.
 Multi-family residence 2 spaces / dwelling unit 3.
 Home-based business 1 space / employee plus 2 additional spaces when there will be customers / clients 4.
 Retail stores 4 spaces per 1,000 SF of GFA 5.
 Personal service establishments 4 spaces per 1,000 SF of GFA 6.
 Restaurant, night club, bar, grill, or other eating place 6 spaces per 1,000 SF of GFA 7.
 Offices, financial institutions, and similar business buildings 4 spaces per 1,000 SF of GFA 8.
 Hotel, motel, country inn or other places for transient lodging 1 space per guest room 9.
 Churches and places of worship, lodges, and places of public assembly 1 space per 4 seats in the portion of the building used for services 10.
 Convalescent homes, hospitals, etc. 2 spaces per 1,000 SF of GFA 11.
 Institutions, recreation facilities, clubs, and similar uses 3 spaces per 1,000 SF of GFA or as otherwise determined by the Commission 12.
+Motor Vehicle, Boat and Equipment Sales or Rental 1 per 1,000 SF of GFA 13.
+Motor Vehicle, Boat and Equipment Repair or Service 3 per garage bay 14.
 Uses not listed in this Section Determined by the Commission based on a similar use in the table or other information